mohamed-badaoui/asus-touchpad-numpad-driver/README.md

 This is a python service which enables switching between numpad and touchpad for the Asus UX433.
 It may work for other models.

-Before installation, you need to check/modify the ic2 adapter number in ux433_touchpad_numpad.py file
+Install required packages
 ```
 sudo aptitude install i2c-tools
 sudo modprobe i2c-dev
 sudo i2cdetect -l
 ```

-The rigth one, is one with label "I2C adapter"
+Before installation, you need to check/modify the ic2 adapter number in ux433_touchpad_numpad.py file The rigth one, is one with label "I2C adapter"

 So, if the number is 2 for example, try to turn on your numpad (replace "-y 2" by your adapter number):